Terminus-Project/Terminus-Bot/README.md

 * NETWORKS - Show a list of networks to which the bot is connected.

+### Numbers

+Retrieve interesting number facts from numbersapi.com.

+Commands:

+* NUMBERS - Show a fact about the given number.
+Optionally, include a type, such as "date".

 ### Ping

 Allows users to check the round-trip time for a CTCP PING with the bot.